benhuson/wp-mailfrom/readme.txt

 Possibly your mail server has added a *Sender:* header or is configured to always set the *envelope sender* to the user calling it.

+= Why are emails not being sent? =

+Some hosts may refuse to relay mail from an unknown domain.
+See [http://trac.wordpress.org/ticket/5007](http://trac.wordpress.org/ticket/5007) for more details.

 == Screenshots ==

 1. The settings page